DotNetTour/UKTour2020/index.md

 Microsoft MVP.
 Based in UK.

+Matt is a C# dev who loves nothing more than finding and fixing performance issues.
+He’s worked with Azure, ASP.NET MVC and WinForms on projects for storing government weather data, medical monitoring devices and an inspection system that ensured kegs of beer didn’t leak!
+He’s previously been an Open Source Contributor to BenchmarkDotNet and RavenDB, nowadays he mostly blogs about the 'Internals' of the .NET Runtime at [http://mattwarren.org](http://mattwarren.org).

+Matt currently works on the [Contrast Security](http://contrastsecurity.com) and lives near Pinewood Film Studios (home of James Bond) with his wife and 2 kids.

 **Abstract:**

 Have you ever stopped to think about all the things that happen when you execute a simple .NET program?